giant995/dotfiles/README.md

 # dotfiles

 This is a repo of my most important dotfiles.
-It is a bad idea to fork that repo, but defintely dig in there to get inspired.
+It is a bad idea to fork that repo, but definetly dig in there to get inspired.
 Use at your own risks, nothing is guaranteed and I'm not responsible for any mess.

 ## Get started